xunilrj/sandbox/texts/dev/WhoIsAfraidOfParsing.md

 }
 ```

 Why just "b" and not "ab" if we have parsed "ab"?
-The answers is that the ast is not what was parsed, but what the parse generated.
-If you go to bennu documentation you will find:
+The answer is that the AST is not what was parsed, but what the parse generated.
+If you go to "bennu's" documentation you will find:

 parse.next(p, q), parse.concat(p, q)
 Consumes p then q.
 Returns result from q
 https://github.com/mattbierner/bennu/wiki/parse#parsenextp-q-parseconcatp-q

-Which explains why we are seeing just "b".
+Which explains why we are seeing just "b" in the result.
 To fix this let us first change the combination from "next" to "enumeration".

 ```
 function parseCode(str) {